SASAI – Shared Audit and Supplier Assessment Initiative

 What is the current status of SASAI?

-SASAI has been under development by the EANM since 2018 and is still in the feasibility study phase.
+SASAI has been under development by the EANM since 2018 and has now completed its feasibility study phase by completing the proof of concept audit at ABX GmbH.
+Further audits are under development.

 Whom may I address with further questions?